Can Your Phone Detect Mental Illness? UIC Prof's New App Like A Fitness Tracker For Your Brain

 NEAR WEST SIDE — When Alex Leow first pitched the idea of a fitness tracker for the human brain about five years ago, people told her they thought she was out of her mind.

-“Sometimes I say that we are trying to turn science fiction into science,” said Leow, a University of Illinois at Chicago professor of psychiatry, clinical engineering and computer science.
+“Sometimes I say that we are trying to turn science fiction into science,” said Leow, a biomedical engineering professor at the University of Illinois at Chicago.
 “But sometimes crazy ideas are the ones that are going to really revolutionize the way we think about certain things.”

 Leow’s idea for a brain fitness tracker came from her side passion for the piano.
 She noticed that her piano-playing skills fluctuated based on her mood and concentration levels, she said.
 She realized her finger’s movements on the keyboard indicated a level of understanding about much more than her piano skills.